 Classic dessert cherry.
 Very large fruit, light yellow skin with red blush.
 Firm fine-textured flesh with a distinct delicious flavor.
 Colorless juice.
-Similar to Bing.
 Good fresh or canned.
 Quite resistant to cracking.

 Ripens midsummer.
 Vigorous productive tree.
 Early to come into bearing.
-One of the hardiest sweet cherries; currently bearing fruit in some Zone 4 locations.
 Requires a second variety for pollination.
 Z5.
 Indigenous Royalties.
-(2½-6' bare-root trees)
+(2½-6' grafted bare-root trees)

 applies if you order only items with stock numbers beginning with "L".